-A variety of assessment vehicles are used as appropriate to each module.
-The forms of assessment have been chosen so as to motivate you to achieve and to create positive learning opportunities.
-The assessments are mainly coursework, which include:
+A variety of authentic assessment methods are used as appropriate to each module and to meet all learning styles.
+The forms of assessment have been chosen to motivate you to achieve and to create positive learning opportunities.
+The assessments are predominantly coursework, which include: